Manuel Margot Player Props: Rays vs. White Sox

 Manuel Margot At The Plate

-- Margot is hitting .216 with two doubles, two home runs and three walks.
+- Margot has two doubles, two home runs and three walks while hitting .200.

-- Margot has picked up a hit in 10 games this year (55.6%), including one multi-hit game.
+- Margot has picked up a hit in 10 games this season (52.6%), including one multi-hit game.

-- He has gone deep in two of 18 games played this season, and in 3.5% of his plate appearances.
+- In 19 games played this year, he has gone deep in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.